KennethScott/AddDbUpFile/README.md

 # Add DbUp File

-A Visual Studio extension for easily adding new dbup sql files to any project.
-Simply hit Shift+F2 to create an empty file in the selected folder or in the same folder as the selected file.
+Shamelessly tweaked and stripped down version of Mads Kristensen's excellent AddAnyFile extension.
+It has one simple purpose - to provide a way for easily adding new dbup sql files to any project.
+Simply hit Shift+F2 to create an empty script file in the selected folder or in the same folder as the selected file.

 See the [changelog](CHANGELOG.md) for updates and roadmap.

 ### Features

-- Files are automatically prefixed with
+- Files are automatically prefixed with ccyymmdd_hhmmss_
 - Create deeper folder structures easily if required
 - Create folders when the entered name ends with a /
+- Marks new files as embedded resources by default

 ![Add new file dialog](art/dialog.png)